On semigroups and groupoids with minimal probabilistic spectrum: Introduction

 Probabilistic methods have long been used to study structural properties of algebraic structures.
 A classical example in group theory concerns the probability that two randomly chosen elements of a finite group $G$ commute.
 This probability equals $k(G)/|G|$, where $k(G)$ denotes the number of conjugacy classes of $G$ \cite{Gustafson1973, MacHale1974}.
 In particular, if $G$ is non-abelian, this probability is at most $5/8$.
 Probabilistic and asymptotic counting techniques were introduced into group theory by P. Erd\H{o}s and P. Turán in the 1960s \cite{ET1, ET2, ET3, ET4, ET6, ET7}.

-Extensions of this notion to infinite groups, semigroups, and other algebraic structures have been studied by several authors \cite{Joseph1969, Joseph1977, Eberhard2015, Ponomarenko2012, Dixon2002}.
+Extensions of this notion to infinite groups, semigroups, and other algebraic structures have been studied by various authors \cite{Joseph1969, Laffey1976, Joseph1977, Eberhard2015, Ponomarenko2012, Dixon2002, Abert2003}.
 In the framework of universal algebra, equational probability can be defined as the proportion of tuples that satisfy an equation in a finite algebra.
 If we fix a finite algebra $\A$ and consider all its equations, we obtain its probabilistic spectrum $\PSpec(\A)$.
-In some algebras this spectrum is dense in the unit interval, while in others it is as small as possible and contains only the two values $1$ and $1/|A|$.
+In some algebras this spectrum is dense in the unit interval, while in others it is minimal, consisting only of the values $1$ and $1/|\A|$.

 In a complementary work \cite{Cardo2026}, we study the relation between the spectrum and primality, where the spectrum typically turns out to be dense.
 In the present paper we focus on the opposite situation, namely when the spectrum is minimal, with particular attention to groupoids and semigroups.
 We prove that, apart from trivial cases, such groupoids are quasigroups, and we obtain a complete classification of semigroups with minimal spectrum.
-These results show how minimality of the spectrum imposes strong constraints on the algebraic structure.
+We also show that several weak forms of associativity collapse into full associativity under this condition.
+These results show that minimality of the spectrum imposes strong structural constraints on algebraic structures.

-\section{\centerline{2.
-The equational probabilistic spectrum of an algebra}}
+\section{The equational probabilistic spectrum of an algebra}

-We denote algebras as $\A=(A, F)$ where $A$ is the universe of the algebra and $F$ is a set of basic operations.
+We denote an algebra by $\A=(A, F)$ where $A$ is the universe of the algebra and $F$ is a set of basic operations.
 All algebras considered here are finite.
 For definitions of common algebras and basic terminology, we refer to \cite{Burris2012,Howie1995}.
 The remaining notions will be introduced as needed throughout the text.

-By an \emph{equation} we mean a pair of terms $(t,t')$, but we will write it as $t\approx t'$.
-The number of variables in an equation is the total number of different variables involved.
+By an \emph{equation} we mean a pair of terms $(t,t')$, which we write as $t\approx t'$.
+The number of variables in an equation is the number of distinct variables involved.
 Given an equation $t\approx t'$ with $k$ variables in an algebra $\A$, we write the set of solutions as

 \begin{definition} We define the \emph{probability of the equation $t\approx t'$ in the finite algebra $\A$} as the fraction